• Skip to primary navigation

 If you hit steel reinforcing in the concrete lintel however, there is no choice but to move the fixing hole or follow the instructions and diagrams below.

-In respect to this, if you have a few spare pounds it’s well worth investing in a specialist drill bit set, purpose made for this job as it is now possible to buy drill bits that will go through both concrete and steel – check them out in our store here.
-These particular drill bits are SDS bits, which will require an SDS drill for you to use them.
+In respect to this, if you have a few spare pounds it’s well worth investing in a specialist drill bit set, purpose made for this job as it is now possible to buy drill bits that will go through both concrete and steel.
+Some of these particular drill bits are SDS bits, which will require an SDS drill for you to use them.

 Due to how tough lintels can be it is recommeneded that you only use an SDS drill and drill bits.